 Two methods of abortion are available in Aotearoa New Zealand - early medical abortion (EMA) and surgical abortion.
 Both require some pre-abortion tests.

 What methods of abortion are available in aOTEAROA New Zealand?

 Two methods of abortion are available in Aotearoa New Zealand - early medical abortion (EMA) and surgical abortion.

-Both methods are very safe and serious complications are very rare.
+Both are very safe and serious complications are very rare.
 It is extremely rare for a woman’s future fertility to be affected.

 What is EMA?